k5342/shuffle-bot/README.md

 ### On Dedicated Host

 #### Clone & Install
-To run manually, clone this repositoy and install dependency:
+To run manually, clone this repository and build:
 ```
-go get github.com/bwmarrin/discordgo
 go build main.go
 ```